TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 1) focusing on what is going right in a person’s life

 Our regenerative approach contradicts the traditional problem-driven deficit approach of mainstream helping disciplines that asks, “What is wrong that needs fixing?”.
-With this protocol’s strength-based approach, elevating “Agency” with “Hopefulness” is integral to building a strong recovery mindset, allowing people to move forward in their lives on purpose.
+With this protocol’s strength-based approach, elevating “Agency” with “Hopefulness” is integral to building a strong recovery psychology, allowing people to move forward in their lives on purpose.
 When the program is applied, consumers feel visible in the service provider’s meeting room.
 They can start acknowledging that they, too, are the holders of power to change (empowerment) rather than be seen through the prism of a diagnosis where the “Pill” is considered the locus of power, psychiatrically.

 What is Recovery?